roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 ## Usage

-### Auto Snapshot
+### Auto Preset

-By default, the plugin will use the `auto` preset, which will take a snapshot at the end of each test.
+By default, the plugin will use the `auto` preset, which will take a snapshot at the end of each rendering test.

 You can control how the auto snapshot is taken using the `setAutoSnapshotOptions` function: